![]() |

 5) develop a written strength and needs assessment or family profile to be used to guide placement of specific children; and

-6) explore with applicants their willingness to help the child maintain contact with significant relationships in the child's past.
+6) explore with applicants their willingness to help the child maintain contact with his/her siblings and other significant relationships in the child's past.

-c) The Certification Process The certification process includes completion of the required certification training and an assessment, which includes a written home study which incorporates information from the assessment phase and includes a recommendation regarding the types of children the family is able to parent which have been approved by the Department or adoption agency supervisor.
+c) The Certification Process The certification process includes completion of the required certification training and an assessment that includes a written home study that incorporates information from the assessment phase and includes a recommendation regarding the types of children the family is able to parent that have been approved by the Department or adoption agency supervisor.

 d) Post-Certification Phase During this phase the Department or adoption agency will: